PaddlePaddle/PaddleVideo/docs/en/tutorials/TSM.md

 <img src="../../images/temporal.png" height=188 width=500 hspace='10'/> <br />
 </p>

-As interesting as this looks, let's dive into the core modules of TSM.
+It looks interesting, next,let's dive into the core modules of TSM.

 # 2. Dark technologies used in TSM